nextgis/metrocell/utils/averaging/README.md

     -a  --average       Average referenced data
     -g  --georef        Post-georeferencing of input data
     -d  --pushToDb      push result to the database
-    -m  --mkey'         Mark key.
+    -m  --mkey          Mark key.
 For example key for stops-data is 'stop',whereas for interchanges-data is 'inter'.
 That keyword will be passed to the output name
     -s  --subwayInfoDf  DataFrame containing subway information
     -o  --output        Path to the DIR to write out processed data